-Our graduates are prepared to manage infant caseloads in collaboration with other health care providers, educate families and staff, and conduct research.
+Our graduates are prepared to manage infant caseloads in collaboration with other health care providers and educate families and staff.

 Expert faculty who are active in clinical practice and research